beroukhim-lab/TangentXY/README.md

 ./00_InstallRPackages.sh
 ```

-#### 1. Preprocessing of normal sample signals: Linear transformation of male chrX signal and SVD on autosomes and chrX
+#### 1. Preprocessing of normal and tumor sample signals: Linear transformation of male chrX signal and SVD on autosomes and chrX
 Run this tool to preprocess normal sample signals.
 ```
 ## Change directory to the downloaded and decompressed directory